Tibetan Plateau

-The Tibetan Plateau, also known as the Qinghai–Tibet Plateau or Qingzang Plateau, (Note: Burmese: တိဘက်ကုန်းပြင်မြင့်; 青藏高原 (Qīng–Zàng Gāoyuán); or as the Himalayan Plateau in India) is a vast elevated plateau located at the intersection of Central, South, and East Asia.
-Geographically, it is located to the north of Himalayas and the Indian subcontinent, and to the south of Tarim Basin and Mongolian Plateau.
-Geopolitically, it covers most of the Tibet Autonomous Region, most of Qinghai, western half of Sichuan, Southern Gansu provinces, southern Xinjiang province in Western China, Bhutan, the Indian regions of Ladakh and Lahaul and Spiti (Himachal Pradesh) as well as Gilgit-Baltistan in Pakistan, northwestern Nepal, eastern Tajikistan and southern Kyrgyzstan.
+The Tibetan Plateau, also known as the Qinghai–Tibet Plateau, Qingzang Plateau, is a vast elevated plateau located at the intersection of Central, South, and East Asia.
+Geographically, Tibet is located to the north of the Himalayas and the Indian subcontinent, and to the south of the Tarim Basin and the Mongolian Plateau.
+Geopolitically, it covers most of the Tibet Autonomous Region, most of Qinghai, the western half of Sichuan, southern Gansu Province, southern Xinjiang Province in Western China, Bhutan, the Indian regions of Ladakh and Lahaul and Spiti (Himachal Pradesh) as well as Gilgit-Baltistan in Pakistan, northwestern Nepal, eastern Tajikistan and southern Kyrgyzstan.

 It stretches approximately 1000 km north to south and 2500 km east to west.
-It is the world's highest and largest plateau above sea level, with an area of 2500000 km2.
+It is the world's largest and highest plateau above sea level, with an area of 2500000 km2.
 With an average elevation exceeding 4500 m and being surrounded by imposing mountain ranges that harbor the world's two highest summits, Mount Everest and K2, the Tibetan Plateau is often referred to as "the Roof of the World".

-The Tibetan Plateau contains the headwaters of the drainage basins of most of the streams and rivers in surrounding regions.
+The plateau contains the headwaters of most of the streams in surrounding regions.
 This includes the three longest rivers in Asia (the Yellow, Yangtze, and Mekong).
-Its tens of thousands of glaciers and other geographical and ecological features serve as a "water tower" storing water and maintaining flow.
+Its tens of thousands of glaciers and other geographical and ecological features serve as a natural "water tower", storing water and regulating river flow.
 It is sometimes termed the Third Pole because its ice fields contain the largest reserve of fresh water outside the polar regions.
 The impact of climate change on the Tibetan Plateau is of ongoing scientific interest.